apache/cordova-docs/docs/en/3.0.0/guide/platforms/blackberry10/tools.md

 ## create

-The 'create' command creates a new project:
+The `create` command creates a new project:

-    bin/create <path-to-project>
+    bin/create <path-to-project> <project-package> <project-name>

+where

+- `<path-to-project>` specifies the directory you want the project created in

+- `<project-package>` specifies a reverse domain style identifier

+- `<project-name>` specifies the apps display name

+__NOTE:__ the `create` command bootstraps dependency installation through the `npm install` command.
+Depending on the installation directory and system permissions, this may require administrator privileges.
+If there's problem on OSX/Linux, run `sudo npm install` before using the `create` command.
+On Windows, run `npm install` in a command-line utility opened with administrator privileges.

 ## target

-The `target` command allows you to manage the BlackBerry device(s) or emulator that you will use to test your app.
+The `target` command allows you to manage the emulator or BlackBerry devices that you use to test your app.
 You can add or remove a target, or set a target as the default target.

 ### Add a target